Duke-QCD/trento/doc/usage.rst

       T_\text{nucleon}(x, y) = \frac{1}{2\pi w^2} \exp\biggl( -\frac{x^2 + y^2}{2w^2} \biggr)

    The default is 0.5 fm.

+.. _nucleon-min-dist:

+``-d, --nucleon-min-dist FLOAT``
+   Minimum nucleon-nucleon distance (fm) for Woods-Saxon nuclei (spherical and deformed).
+   When nonzero, if a sampled nucleon lands too close to a previously sampled nucleon, its angular position is resampled until it lands far enough away.
+   The radius is *not* resampled, since this would effectively modify the Woods-Saxon distribution.

+   For large minimum distance (~0.8 fm and above), it may not be possible to place all nucleons.
+   The position is resampled up to 100 times and if a suitable location cannot be found, the algorithm gives up and places the nucleon at the last sampled position.

+   The default is zero (no minimum distance).

+   .. versionadded:: 1.4

 ``-x, --cross-section FLOAT``
    Inelastic nucleon-nucleon cross section |snn| in |fm2|.